alberto-spadoni3/Huesle-java/README.md

 ## Description

-This project aims to re-implement the backend part of [](Huesle) using Java and Vert.x.
+This project aims to re-implement the backend part of [Huesle](https://github.com/alberto-spadoni3/Huesle) switching from JavaScript to Java and Vert.x.
-One of the main goals of this work is to provide a server side implementation that includes distributed programming techniques.
+One of the main goals of this artifact is to provide a server side implementation that includes distributed programming techniques.

 ## Technologies Used